mouseandthebillionaire/planetVelocityMap/Texts.md

 This is a pretty great section for discussing 'thinking' as a playful activity.
 I don't know how readily that feeds into contemplation (or if we're getting into sticky territory a la Deweyian reflection) but could be useful and/or at least a fun rabbit-hole to spend some time in.

+## Han, B. *Non-things*, 2022

+Note: Picked this one up because I thought it would be especially good for the 'plaything' section of the thesis.
+Started reading it while working on the [Eikon](https://github.com/mouseandthebillionaire/eikon) project for Whaaat!?
+2025, and used [a collection of passages](https://github.com/mouseandthebillionaire/eikon/blob/main/Process/Journal.md#102725--koans) from the book as texts for that project.

+*"We are now in the habit of perceiving reality in terms of attraction and surprise.
+As information hunters, we are becoming blind to still, inconspicuous things, to what is common, the incidental, and the customary – the things that do not attract us, but ground us in being."* (preface ix)

+A good distinction between the flash of digital technologies and the contemplative nature of certain objects.
+The whole book, in fact, is filled with this distinction.

+*"Lingering is another time, consuming practice.
+Perception that latches onto information does not have a lasting and slow gaze.
+Information makes us shortsighted and short of breath.
+It is not possible to linger on information lingering on things in contemplation, intentionless seeing, which would be a formula for happiness, gives way to the hunt for information.
+Today, we pursue information without gaining knowledge.
+We take notice of everything without gaining any insight.
+We travel across the world without having an experience.
+We communicate incessantly without participating in a community.
+We collect vast quantities of data without following up on our recollections.
+We accumulate 'friends' and 'followers' without meeting an other."* (7)

+Much of this was used as the texts for Eikon.
+Some really snappy bold statements in here that lent themselves well to that.
+A note that I haven't included the numerous german translations from the original text.

+*"The emancipatory effects of digitalization promise a form of life that resembles play."* (8-9)

+Probably not of use to me due to its damning nature, but Han's notion of *phono sapiens* is an interesting one.
+He plots a trajectory from *homo faber* (Hegel: Spirit is work.
+Spirit is hand), to the idea of *homo ludens*, to the current stage *phono sapiens,* and mourns the loss.
+Not sure if I can somehow incorparate this.
+Is there something to be said for the desire to use *other* forms of play than the phone?

+*"Smart phones have established themselves as the devotional objects of the neoliberal regime.
+As apparatus that served the purpose of submission, they resemble the rosary, which is just as mobile and handy.
+The 'like' is the digital amen."* (24)

+Ha!
+What a statement.
+An argument could be made based on this this that 'contemplative' objects are already present in people's lives, but that the focus of that contemplation is hollow?
+Likewise, the next page begins an argument that the phone is not a *transitional object* as is often argued.
+Truly transitional objects, Han argues, "build a bridge to reality, to the other, to what escapes the fantasy of omnipotence."
+(26) Additionally, these are irreplaceable objects.
+When a child loses their blankie, it cannot be easily replaced.
+But when we lose a phone, we simply mourn the sunk cost and buy another:

+*"the child imbues the transitional object with symbolic value.
+The object becomes the vessel in which the child's dreams are concentrated.
+The smart phone, by contrast, floods us with stimuli and represses our imagination."* (27)

+Additionally:

+*"Unlike the transitional object, the smart phone is hard; it is not a digital teddy bear.
+Rather, it is a narcissistic, autistic object through which we feel, most of all, ourselves.
+It thus also destroys empathy.
+We use the smart phone to retreat into a narcissistic sphere in which we are protected against the imponderable pertaining to the other. […] We communicate so compulsively so excessively, because we are lonely and empty.
+But hypercommunication is not fulfilling.
+Because it lacks the presence of the other, it only deepen the loneliness."* (28)

 ## Han, B. _Vita Contemplativa_, 2023

 _"We are losing a sense for the kind of inactivity that is not an incapability, not a refusal, not just the absence of activity but a capacity in itself."_ (1)